Flooding swamps New Orleans; possible hurricane coming next

 “There was about 3 to 4 feet of water in the street, pouring onto the sidewalks and at my door.
 So I went to my neighbors to alert them and tell them to move their cars,” she said.

-It was all a grim reminder of sudden flooding that surprised the city during an August 2017 rain.
-That flood exposed major problems at the agency overseeing street drainage.
-It led to personnel shake-ups at the New Orleans Sewerage and Water Board and required major repair efforts.

-Gov. John Bel Edwards declared a state of emergency and said National Guard troops and high-water vehicles would be positioned all over the state.
+Gov. John Bel Edwards declared a state of emergency and said National Guard troops and high-water vehicles would be positioned all over the state in advance of more heavy rain.

 “The entire coast of Louisiana is at play in this storm,” Edwards said.